-As you prepare for your joint replacement surgery, hospital stay and recovery, a health care team will work with your orthopedic surgeon to help you along your journey.
+As you prepare for your total hip replacement surgery, hospital stay and recovery period, a health care team will work with your surgeon to help you along your journey.

 Members of your health care team include:

 Nursing staff will instruct, support and guide you.
 They will coordinate your daily activities and help you with mobility, treatments, personal care, pain management and discharge planning (planning for leaving the hospital).

 Physical therapists will create an exercise program to fit your specific needs.
 They will work with you to strengthen your new hip and supporting muscles, instruct you in mobility and transfer techniques and teach you to safely use a walker or crutches.